HBF+Europe: Post-production Support

 The funding is designed for international co-productions, in which at least one European and one non-European producer is involved.
 The European producer should be the applicant and will conclude the funding agreement.
 Only 25% of the HBF+Europe funding has to be spent in the applicant’s country of origin, the other 75% can be spent elsewhere.

-The scheme is specially designed to encourage European producers from countries with limited co-production schemes to participate.
-You can read more information about this in the HBF+Europe: list of eligible countries document.
+HBF encourages European producers from countries with limited co-production schemes to participate.
+You can read more information about this in the document HBF+Europe: list of eligible countries.

 -